purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 > SHA-256 and SHA-512 are novel hash functions computed with eight 32-bit and 64-bit words, respectively.

-This seems to indicate that computation of a SHA-256 hash amounts to several operations on 32-bit integers.
-Indeed, the pseudocode seems to do just that.
+This hints that the computation of a SHA-256 hash amounts to several operations on 32-bit integers.
+Indeed, the pseudocode does just that.
 Can we, perhaps, use SIMD?
 Many x86 processors support the AVX and AVX2 extensions, which, among other things, enable parallel computations on eight 32-bit integers; older and non-x86 processors typically only support 128-bit SIMD, but that should still give us a fourfold increase in performance.
 Worth a try!

 Let's start with some boilerplate: